Opportunities with NCAI

 Also, please be prepared to answer the following questions.
 Your answers will enable us to properly assess your candidacy for the Fellowship.

 Write a short personal statement describing your work and education experience, community involvement, and other accomplishments to date, and how they provide you a solid foundation upon which to build a career in service to Indian Country.
 (500 words max)

 What role do you envision playing in service to Indian Country 10 years from now?
 What are you currently doing to advance you down that path?
 How will a fellowship with NCAI help to prepare you for this role?
 (500 words max)

 What do you consider to be the single most pressing issue facing Indian Country and why?
 Please use relevant facts, data, and/or stories (with appropriate citations) to support your issue choice.
 (500 words max)

-If you have any questions or would like more information, please contact Peter Morris at firstname.lastname@example.org.
+If you have any questions or concerns about this application, please contact Lisa Vandever via email at email@example.com.

 Wilma Mankiller Fellows:

 Concetta Tsosie de Haro